openglbook/openglbook.com/_includes/chapter-2-content.md

 # Vertex Attributes #

-The aim of this section is to show you how you can upload your own custom data structures to the GPU’s memory and still access its data correctly.
+The aim of this section is to show you how you can upload your own custom data structures to the GPU's memory and still access its data correctly.

 Create a copy of `chapter.2.1.c` named `chapter.2.4.c`, and open it up in your editor.
 Add the following structure definition right below the